 - Arbitrage is risky business even when you happen to have perfect substitutes

 - The example used here is Royal Dutch and Shell in the context of Long-Term Capital Management

 - There is a bunch of really fancy math here that validates the point being made – we are going to give it a crude summary as follows:

 Royal Dutch and Shell represented ownership in the exact same stream of cash flows but were traded on two different exchanges.
-In theory they should always have traded at parity.
+According to the Efficient Market Hypothesis theory they should always have traded at parity.
 They did not.
 Long Term Capital Management saw that there was a perfect arbitrage and bet it would close.
 Instead, the spread got wider.
 LTCM would then add leverage seeking to amplify their return when the spreads between the shares closed.
 Instead, the spread continued to widen, wiped out LTCM and the Fed got involved.
 Arbing even perfect substitutes can be very hazardous to one’s health!

 - Citing research by Baker and Wurgler, Shleifer notes that aggregate issuance of stock and bonds is elevated during bull markets

 - He further notes that new issues tend to be bad purchases precisely because they are overpriced…. we think that is a timely note so we included it here